 (L to R): Dr. Lake Bookman (Scholar), Dr. Claudia De Grandi (Scholar), Dr. Elizabeth Morse Luoma (Program Director), Dr. Savan Kharel (Scholar), Dr. Brett C. Smith (Scholar)

 Helmsley Program Overview

 The Helmsley Charitable Trust generously supports four Helmsley Postdoctoral Scholars, two in physics and two in math.
 The Helmsley Scholars pioneer innovative teaching approaches in their respective Yale departments as well as at area partner institutions, employing the use of instructional technology and evidence-based teaching methods.
-Helmsley Scholars also play a vital role in planning and facilitating our Science Education Seminar & Journal Club series and our annual Summer Institutes to train STEM faculty and future faculty in evidence-based teaching.
+Helmsley Scholars also play a vital role in planning and facilitating our STEM Education Seminar & Journal Club series and our annual Summer Institutes on Scientific Teaching to train STEM faculty and future faculty in evidence-based teaching.

 For more information: Yale News Press Release on Helmsley Program

 Helmsley Innovative Teaching Showcase

 Helmsley Scholars are committed to increasing student persistence in science, technology, engineering and math (STEM) fields by employing evidence-based teaching strategies in their introductory courses.
 Here we will feature innovative teaching pioneered by our Helmsley Scholars:

 In collaboration with Yale physics professor Simon Mochrie, Helmsley Scholar Claudia De Grandi leads “random walk” activities in Becton Plaza for PHYS 170: University Physics for the Life Sciences.